mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **The Blackwater Alliance:** He's been working with Lady Morgana Blackwater of Marshaven, providing her with political protection in exchange for her spy network's intelligence.
 This relationship is unknown to the King.

-3. **The Prince's Weakness:** Marthos knows about Prince Aldric's secret romance with the common healer.
-He's keeping this information as leverage - not to use maliciously, but to "guide" the prince toward better decisions if needed.
+3. **The Prince's Vulnerabilities:** Marthos knows two dangerous secrets about Crown Prince Thorin: his secret romance with the common healer Mira, and the fact that Thorin was born three years before the King married Queen Mara.
+Either secret could damage Thorin's reputation or succession rights.
+Marthos keeps both as leverage - not to use maliciously, but to "guide" the prince toward better decisions if needed.

 4. **The Northern Failure:** Five years ago, a mission Marthos planned resulted in the deaths of 40 soldiers.
 He covered it up as enemy action, but it was actually a strategic miscalculation on his part.
 Evidence exists in the form of a surviving soldier's journal.